JoukjeWillemsen/Research-Repository-Master-Thesis/3.SimulationStudy/README.md

 Hence, there are two versions of every rmd file (except '0.DataPreperation'), either starting with "A." or "B.".

-For both the simulation studies, run the rmd files stored in this folder starting from 'O.DataPreperation' to 'A/B.DataVisualization' in the right order as presented below:
+For both the simulation studies, run the rmd files stored in this folder starting from 'O.DataPreperation' to 'A/B.DataVisualization' in the right order as presented below.

 | Files                      | Description   |
 | -----------------          | ------------- |